philcockfield/rest-methods/README.md

 ```

 #### Documentation
+Providing JSDocs style comments makes your published API documentation look amazing.
+Often times publishing the API docs for a service is low on the priority list, but is essential for consumers of your service.
+With `rest-methods` your API is automatically documenting by default, and by including lightweight method comments you will have a complete documentation story without any extra work on your part.

-Providing JSDocs style comments enhances the published documentation for consumers of your service.
-The `docs` field can contain markdown along with `@param {type}` details for each parameter:
+Add a `docs` field to your method declaration.
+It can contain markdown along with `@param {type}` details for each parameter:

 ```js
 service.methods({